wwfiserv/commerce-hub-docs/docs/Guides-Info/Getting-Started/Getting-Started-General.md

 #### RESTful API

-Allows a merchants to build their own UI and manage cardholder checkout within their own website, software, or terminal using the Commerce Hub [RESTful APIs](https://docs.firstdata.com/org/Commerce-Hub/docs/api).
+Allows a merchants to build their own UI and manage cardholder checkout within their own website, software, or terminal using the Commerce Hub [RESTful APIs](../REST-API/Use-Our-APIs.md).

 #### Hosted Payment Page

-Commerce Hub Hosted Payment Page allows merchants to redirect their customer to our payment page when they are checking out.
+Commerce Hub Hosted Payment Page allows merchants to redirect their customer to our [payment page](../../Card-Not-Present/Hosted-Payment-Page/Hosted-Payment-Page.md) when they are checking out.

 #### Payment URL

+Generate an invoice and share with customer for [payment](../../Card-Not-Present/Payment-URL/Payment-URL.md).

 #### Payment.js

+Commerce Hub's [Payment.js](../../Card-Not-Present/Payment-JS/Payment-JS.md) allows merchants working with various Fiserv APIs and gateways to tokenize payment credentials for later transactions.

+#### Virtual POS/ MOTO

+Take orders via phone or to run a Void or Return, our Virtual Terminal is the ideal solution.

 ---

-## Card Present
+## In Person Payment

 Card Present (CP) transactions are initiated when a customer physically presents their payment source at the time of the transaction.
 Examples of CP transactions include; manual entry, track data and EMV.